keithmantell/planning/README.md

 # plan

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to allow resourse and task planning.

 ## Usage